ThoughtWorksInc/each/README.md

 }
 ```

-The similar code may work for other monads:
+The similar code works for other monads than `Future`:

 ``` scala
 import com.thoughtworks.each.Monadic._